jessimk/hothand/README.md

 🔥 [2.
 I made some shot streak data here](https://github.com/jessimk/hothand/blob/master/Streaky-ness.ipynb) from this [raw shot log data](https://github.com/jessimk/LBJ_Make_or_Miss/blob/master/data/shot_logs_raw.csv).

-The raw shot log data is for the2014-2015 NBA Season and originally from [Kaggle](https://www.kaggle.com/dansbecker/nba-shot-logs/home).

 I also used this mini project to work on my dictionary and pandas skills.
 I'm hoping to add some hypothesis testing next as well as some interactive plots.

 ( 🔨 Lots of the analysis is still in progress.)